ni/nimble/specs/examples/README.md

   - Alternatives:
     - Don't introduce a breaking change, keep the existing `wwwroot` file structure in Nimble Blazor
       - Pros: Not a breaking change
-      - Cons: Nimble Blazor continues to maintian an alternate structure of bundled output
+      - Cons: Nimble Blazor continues to maintain an alternate structure of bundled output

 ### File structure